SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    A failable initializer can also delegate to a nonfailable initializer.
-   Use this approach if you need to add a potential failure state to an existing initialization process that does not otherwise fail.
+   Use this approach if you need to add a potential failure state to an existing initialization process that doesn't otherwise fail.

 The example below defines a subclass of ``Product`` called ``CartItem``.
 The ``CartItem`` class models an item in an online shopping cart.